JessicaML/mixcloud-fe-task/app/README.md

 - Map over each follower and pass to Notification.

-- Adds an onClick handler to the close button of each notificaiton.
+- Adds an onClick handler to the close button of each notification.

 - The onClick calls a removeOrReplaceNotif utils function which:
 1. adds the slideUp class to the notification (animates height to 0 so that notifications below appear to 'slide up').